 Does Whey Protein Have Lactose?

-Because whey protein is a by-product of the cheese-making process, as we covered earlier, it would be logical to assume whey protein contains lactose.
-Interestingly enough, whey protein in its isolate form contains less than 1 percent lactose.
+Because it is a by-product of the cheese-making process, as we covered earlier, it would be logical to assume protein contains lactose.
+Interestingly enough, protein in its isolate form contains less than 1 percent lactose.
 We can then conclude that pure whey protein isolate contains little lactose, potentially allowing those who are lactose intolerant/sensitive to consume it.
 However, it’s best to consult a doctor for advice (x).